arc-research-analytics/argc-09.06.23/README.md

 5) Once the environment is created, activate it by running the following command: `conda activate argc-demo`

 6) Set up a new Jupyter kernel corresponding to the environment you just created.
 Unfortunately, conda no longer automatically sets up environments as Jupyter kernels, so you have to do this manually.
-Never fear, it's not hard.
+Never fear, it's easy.
 Simply run the following command:
 `python -m ipykernel install --user --name argc-demo`

 7) With the 'argc-demo' environment activated, you can start a Jupyter server in the same terminal or command prompt window using either of the following commands: